Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: Performance analysis

 \subsection{Impact of the radar-\gls{ris} distance}

 We first study the system behavior when $\delta$ is varied and $N_{s}=225$.
-Fig.~\ref{fig:LOSbi_distance_1} reports the \gls{snr} gain obtained by using a forward and a backward \gls{ris}, a forward \gls{ris} only, and a backward \gls{ris} only, as compared to the case where the radar operates alone (i.e., only the direct echo $e_{rr}$ exists): the configurations considered here correspond to the ``Radar\&RIS - Radar\&RIS'', ``Radar\&RIS - Radar", and ``Radar - Radar\&RIS" cases reported in Table~\ref{table:configurations}.
-As a benchmark, we include the performance obtained with the far-field design in~\eqref{phi-far-field} and~\eqref{barphi-far-field}.
+Fig.~\ref{fig:LOSbi_distance_1} reports the \gls{snr} gain obtained by using a forward and a backward \gls{ris}, a forward \gls{ris} only, and a backward \gls{ris} only, as compared to the case where the radar operates alone (i.e., only the ``Radar$\rightarrow$Target$\rightarrow$Radar'' echo is present): the configurations considered here correspond to the ``Radar\&RIS - Radar\&RIS'', ``Radar\&RIS - Radar", and ``Radar - Radar\&RIS" cases\footnote{The label ``Radar - Radar\&RIS'' indicates that the target is illuminated by the radar and observed by both the radar and the RIS; the meaning of ``Radar\&RIS - Radar\&RIS'' and ``Radar\&RIS - Radar" is similarly understood.} reported in Table~\ref{table:configurations}.
+For comparison, we include the performance obtained with the far-field design in~\eqref{phi-far-field} and~\eqref{barphi-far-field}.
 It is seen that a larger \gls{snr} gain is obtained when the radar and \gls{ris} get closer, and, in this regime, the far-field design turns out to be detrimental.
-The \gls{snr} gain becomes instead negligible when the radar and \gls{ris} arrays are located in each other's far-field at both the transmit and the receive side, which in this example occurs when $\delta\geq 11.5$~m (as indicated by the vertical dotted line).
+The \gls{snr} gain becomes instead negligible when the radar and \gls{ris} arrays are located in each other's far-field at both the transmit and the receive side, which approximately occurs when $\delta\geq 11.5$~m in this example (as indicated by the vertical dotted line).
 Simultaneously using a forward and a backward \gls{ris} almost doubles the gain as compared to using a single reflecting array.
-If only a single \gls{ris} has to be employed (e.g., due to cost constraints), then, for the considered scenario, it should be that at the transmit side: this is a consequence of the fact that the reflecting elements of the forward \gls{ris} offer a larger bi-static \gls{rcs} towards $P_{2}$ than those of the forward counterpart.
-To get further insights, in Fig.~\ref{fig:LOSbi_distance_2} we consider the case where both \gls{ris}s are simultaneously employed and report the \gls{snr} gain of the echoes $e_{rr}$, $e_{rs}$, $e_{sr}$, and $e_{ss}$ and of their superposition.
-The echo $e_{rs}$ is stronger than $e_{sr}$, in keeping with the fact that the elements of the forward \gls{ris} offer a larger bi-static \gls{rcs} towards $P_{2}$; also, the echo $e_{ss}$ is dominant when the distance between the radar and \gls{ris} arrays is very small, but it more rapidly fades out when $\delta$ is increased due to the more severe path-loss.
-Finally, Fig.~\ref{fig:LOSbi_distance_3} reports the maximum system bandwidth compatible with the required narrow-band assumption; this value have been computed as $(\tau_{\max}-\tau_{\min})/10$, where $\tau_{\max}$ and $\tau_{\min}$ are the maximum and the minimum propagation delays from the transmit to the receive elements.
+If only a single \gls{ris} has to be employed (e.g., due to cost constraints), then, for the considered scenario, it should be that at the transmit side: this is a consequence of the fact that the reflecting elements of the forward \gls{ris} offer a larger bistatic \gls{rcs} towards $P_{2}$ than those of the forward counterpart.
+To get further insights, in Fig.~\ref{fig:LOSbi_distance_2} we consider the case where both \gls{ris}s are simultaneously employed and report the \gls{snr} gain of the four echoes in~\eqref{Kronecker-structure} and of their superposition.
+The ``Radar$\rightarrow$RIS$\rightarrow$Target$\rightarrow$Radar'' echo is stronger than ``Radar$\rightarrow$Target$\rightarrow$RIS$\rightarrow$Radar'' echo, in keeping with the fact that the elements of the forward \gls{ris} offer a larger bistatic \gls{rcs} towards $P_{2}$; also, the ``Radar$\rightarrow$RIS$\rightarrow$Target$\rightarrow$RIS$\rightarrow$Radar'' echo is dominant when the distance between the radar and \gls{ris} arrays is very small, but it more rapidly fades out when $\delta$ is increased due to the more severe path-loss.
+Finally, Fig.~\ref{fig:LOSbi_distance_3} reports the maximum bandwidth compatible with the required narrow-band assumption; this value have been computed as $0.1/(\tau_{\max}-\tau_{\min})$, where $\tau_{\max}$ and $\tau_{\min}$ are the maximum and the minimum propagation delays from the transmit to the receive elements.
 Not surprisingly, the maximum bandwidth decreases as $\delta$ and/or the number of hops are increased.